 Happy November, friends!
 Does anyone else feel like this time of year flies by at lightning speed?
 I know for me, having multiple days off for Veterans Day, Election Day and Thanksgiving Family break, gives me only a few days to focus on my favorite holiday…Thanksgiving!!
 But there are so many cute, yet purposeful November and Thanksgiving Activities for Kindergarten, that it is hard to narrow it down!!
-Enjoy today’s post, my downloadable freebie and feel free to comment with your own fun activities!
+Enjoy today’s post and feel free to comment with your own fun activities!

 As I said before, with so many days off in November, I really only get to spend 1-2 weeks on Thanksgiving.
 There are so many choices and activities, that many times I try a new game or activity each year and keep my favorites. 🙂